FlaviaR/Procedural-Trees/README.md

 <hr>
 Information regarding the GUI: <br>

- * Pre-made Rules - a number of pre-written rules that can be selected to generate models <br><br>
+ * Pre-made Rules - a number of pre-written rules that can be selected to generate models <br>

  * Options - <br>
 	* Stochastic L-Systems - select this option to generate non-deterministic trees <br>